 - 2 cups vegetable broth

-- 1 tbsp thyme or oregano fresh or 1 tsp dried thyme
+- 1 tablespoon thyme or oregano fresh or 1 teaspoon dried thyme

-- 1 tbsp basil chopped fresh or 1 tsp dried basil
+- 1 tablespoon basil chopped fresh or 1 teaspoon dried basil

 - oregano or basil, freshly chopped for garnish (optional)